 Outdoor foam is another option, but it can double the price.
 I just bring this foam piece indoors when it’s damp outside.

 (click for larger photo)

-I hope I’ve inspired you to try your hand at building this.
+I hope I’ve inspired you to try your hand at this easy pallet wood patio chair build!
 You can do this one!
-And you’ll LOVE how roomy they are to sit on!

 Besides… you can rest in complete comfort after your efforts… and all summer long too!
 Think you’ll give one a go?